 The Reuse Method is a framework for effectively managing standard parts for reuse.
-The methodology walks through five pillars to increase productivity, efficiency, and reduce costs.
-When The Reuse Method is applied, it helps engineers spend more time on innovation and problem solving, and less time redoing someone else’s work.
+The methodology contains five pillars for increasing productivity, efficiency, and reducing costs.
+By embracing The Reuse Method, engineers spend more time on innovation and problem solving, and less time reinventing the wheel and other non-value-added work.

-The Reuse Method can also enable the digital thread (important data passing between departments and on to vendors/manufacturing).
+The Reuse Method enables a digital thread (important data passing between departments and on to vendors/manufacturing).

 The 5-Pillars of The Reuse Method:

 - Measuring and Data Collection